l-jax/hide/README.md

 - [ ] rework prompts to improve keyword generation and text censorship
 - [x] display keyword match on overlay
 - [ ] display hiding hint on overlay
+- [ ] send cancelled event if user closes tab or reveals page